vascokk/rivus_cep/README.md

 ##Events representation

-For each event type there must be a module implementing the `event_behavior` with the same name used in the "from" clause.
+For each event type there must be a module implementing the `event_behavior` with the same name as the one used in the "from" clause.
 The important function that needs to be implemented is - `get_param_by_name(Event, ParamName)`.

 #Streaming events via TCP